yahrdev/EnGram_async/README.md

 - The first endpoint generates one test each time it's called.
 - The second endpoint updates the date and time when the test was displayed on the frontend.

 When the `gettests` endpoint is called, the app retrieves a set number of tests from the database and stores them in the cache.
 Users receive one test from the cache per call, reducing the need for frequent database queries.
-The `updatestatus` endpoint ensures test variation by sorting the tests by the `datetime_shown` field, ensuring users always receive the oldest available test.
+The `updatestatus` endpoint ensures test variation by sorting the tests by the datetime_shown field, so users always receive the oldest available test.

 ## Technologies Used